fieldtrip/website/example/use_denoising_source_separation_dss_to_remove_ecg_artifacts.md

 ### Example dataset

 You can run the code below on your own data.
-Alternatively, try with the example MEG dataset [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/ArtifactRemoval.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/ArtifactRemoval.zip).
+Alternatively, try with the [ArtifactRemoval.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactRemoval.zip) example MEG dataset.
 All figures in this example script are based on these data.

 To load this dataset into MATLAB and preprocess with FieldTrip, use: